 Series 1 - Gaynor Faye

-Actress Gaynor Faye was the first-ever Dancing on Ince champion, winning the show with partner Daniel Whiston back in 2006.
-Faye went on to appear in the stage adaptation of Calendar Girls at London’s Noël Coward Theatre before taking up a role on Emmerdale.
-She played the role of Megan Macey from February 2012 up until 2019, when she left the show.
+Actress Gaynor Faye was the first-ever Dancing on Ice champion, winning the show with partner Daniel Whiston back in 2006.
+Faye went on to appear in the stage adaptation of Calendar Girls at London’s Noel Coward Theatre before taking up a role on Emmerdale.
+She played the part of Megan Macey from 2012 until 2019.

 Series 2 - Kyran Bracken

 Former England international rugby union star Kyran Bracken won the second series of Dancing on Ice in 2007, with partner Melanie Lambert.
 Bracken then went on tour with the ‘Holiday on Ice’ performance show and now works as an after-dinner speaker and rugby pundit.

 Series 3 - Suzanne Shaw

 Suzanne Shaw first hit our screens on the ITV reality show Popstars, where she earned a place in the pop group Hear’Say.
 After winning series three of Dancing on Ice, Shaw went on to appear in musicals such as Chicago and White Christmas.
 She also had a year playing Eve Birch in Emmerdale.

 X-Factor star Ray Quinn won series four of Dancing on Ice in 2009, alongside Maria Filippov.
 Since then, he’s appeared in various musicals such as Grease and Dirty Dancing.
 He also played the role of Jonny Baxter in Channel 4 soap opera Hollyoaks before leaving the soap in November 2019.
 Quinn also went on to have more Dancing on Ice success, which we will get to later…